 Grand River Grassland

-The WHIP program is administered through the Natural Resources Conservation Service (NRCS).
-WHIP provides cost-share reimbursement for wildlife habitat practices.
-WHIP can cost-share on wildlife practices that improve grassland, woodland, and aquatic habitat.
-Contact your Private Lands Biologist, Iowa District Forester, or NRCS District Conservationist for additional information.
-Wildlife Habitat Incentive Program (WHIP)
+EQIP is administered through the Natural Resources Conservation Service (NRCS).
+EQIP provides financial and technical assistance to landowners to address natural resources concerns including improving or creating wildlife habitat.
+Contact your Private Lands Biologist.
+Iowa District Forester, or NRCS District Conservationist for additional information.
+Environmental Quality Incentives Program (EQIP)